LiamKlyneker/liamklyneker/README.md

 *<small><i>(luar was the previous name, couldn't find a proper domain, had to changed it 😅)</i></small></p>

 **A note from him** –
-*The back-end part of this project was challenging, as I don't consider myself a full-stack developer.
+_The back-end part of this project was challenging, as I don't consider myself a full-stack developer or at least this was the first project where I perform that role.
 However, I am a fast learner, and if I don't know something, I am willing to figure out a way to solve a problem.
 In this case, I spent my time learning FQL, which is the language used by FaunaDB to fine-tune my GraphQL queries.
 This allowed me to fetch items inside specific map coordinates, add filters, order data, and more.
-When things got difficult, I felt encouraged by the fact that I managed to figure out the back-end stuff to work properly 🙌."*
+Also, do the integration with Auth0 to handle users and with Postmark to control emails give me the full picture on how all gears of an app work together, simply amazing. **When things are difficult in life and stuff, I feel encouraged by the fact that I managed to figure out the back-end challenges of this project and make it to work properly.** 🙌."_